-Mitigation Measure 4.10-3: Potential for Short-Term Construction-Related Soil Erosion and Water Quality Impairment.

-- a.
-The project applicant shall demonstrate compliance, through its grading plans, erosion control plan, and SWPPP, with all requirements of the City's Stormwater Runoff Pollution Control Ordinance (Title 8, Chapter 8.30 of the City Code) and the Grading and Erosion and Sedimentation Control Ordinance (Title 15, Chapter 15.28 of the City Code), which regulate stormwater and prohibit non-stormwater discharges except where regulated by an NPDES permit.
-This includes preparing erosion, sediment, and pollution control plans for each construction phase and post-construction, if necessary.
-The project's grading plans shall be approved by the City of Rocklin, Engineering Department prior to the initiation of site grading activities. - b.
+Mitigation Measure 4.10-2 Potential for Short-Term Construction-Related Water Quality Degradation a.
+The project applicant shall demonstrate compliance, through its erosion control plan and SWPPP, with all requirements of the City's Stormwater Runoff Pollution Control Ordinance (Title 8, Chapter 8.30 of the City Code) and the Grading and Erosion and Sedimentation Control Ordinance (Title 15, Chapter 15.28 of the City Code), which regulate stormwater and prohibit non-stormwater discharges except where regulated by an NPDES permit.
+This includes preparing erosion, sediment, and pollution control plans for the entire construction site.
+The project's grading plans shall be approved by the City of Rocklin, Engineering Department prior to the initiation of site grading activities.
 The project applicant shall implement measures including the use of soil stabilizers, fiber rolls, inlet filters, and gravel bags to prevent pollutants from being carried off-site in stormwater generated on the project site.
-These measures shall be designed to accommodate stormwater and non-stormwater discharges associated with proposed measures that would be implemented to control on-site dust generation (e.g., wheel washing, active watering). - c.
-Prior to issuance of grading permit or any construction activity, the project applicant shall obtain from the Central Valley RWQCB the appropriate regulatory approvals for project construction including a Section 401 water quality certification, and an NPDES stormwater permit for general construction activity, including construction dewatering activities. - d.
+These measures shall be designed to accommodate stormwater discharges associated with proposed measures that would be implemented to control on-site dust generation (e.g., wheel washing, active watering).

+- b.
+Prior to the issuance of a grading permit or any construction activity, the project applicant shall obtain from the Central Valley RWQCB the appropriate regulatory approvals for project construction including a Section 401 water quality certification, and an NPDES stormwater permit for general construction activity, including construction dewatering activities. - c.
 As required under the NPDES stormwater permit for general construction activity, the project applicant shall prepare and submit the appropriate Notice of Intent and prepare the SWPPP and the erosion control plan for pollution prevention and control prior to initiating site construction activities.
-The SWPPP and other appropriate plans shall identify and specify the use of erosion sediment control BMPs, means of waste disposal, implementation of approved local plans, nonstormwater management controls, and inspection and maintenance responsibilities.
+The SWPPP shall identify and specify the use of erosion sediment control BMPs, means of waste disposal, implementation of approved local plans, nonstormwater management controls, and inspection and maintenance responsibilities.
 The SWPPP shall also specify the pollutants that are likely to be used during construction and that could be present in stormwater drainage and nonstormwater discharges.
-A sampling and monitoring program shall be included in the SWPPP that meets the requirements of SWRCB Order 99-08-DWQ to ensure the BMPs are effective.
+A sampling and monitoring program shall be included in the SWPPP that meets the requirements of SWRCB Order 99-08-DWQ to ensure the BMPs are effective. - d.

-e.
 Construction techniques shall be identified that would reduce the potential runoff and the SWPPP shall identify the erosion and sedimentation control measures to be implemented.
 The SWPPP shall also specify spill prevention and contingency measures, identify the types of materials used for equipment operation, and identify measures to prevent or clean up spills of hazardous materials used for equipment operation and hazardous waste.
 Emergency procedures for responding to spills shall also be identified.
 BMPs identified in the SWPPP shall be used in subsequent site development activities.
 The SWPPP shall identify personnel training requirements and procedures that would be used to ensure that workers are aware of permit requirements and proper installation and performance inspection methods for BMPs specified in the SWPPP.
 The SWPPP shall also identify the appropriate personnel responsible for supervisory duties related to implementation of the SWPPP.
 All construction contractors shall retain a copy of the approved SWPPP on the construction site.

-Level of Significance after Mitigation
+Level of Significance After Mitigation

 With implementation of the above mitigation measures, erosion from site soils would be minimized and pollutants would be largely captured on the site.
 Also, the implementation of identified spill prevention and cleanup plans would limit the potential for hazardous material spills to adversely affect storm water quality.
-With the erosion, sediment, and pollution control measures, including strategies to prevent pollutants from being carried off-site, inspection and maintenance of water quality control measures, strategies for addressing any spills of hazardous materials, and other requirements of the above mitigation measures, impacts related to the potential for short-term construction-related soil erosion and water quality degradation would be reduced to a less-than-significant level.
+Therefore, the project's construction-related water quality impacts would be reduced to a less-than-significant level.